pyglet/pyglet/doc/index.rst

 ====================

 .. note::
    This is the documentation for pyglet version |version|.
-   If you need a different one use the docs version selector.
+If you need a different one, use the docs version selector at the bottom of the page.

-**pyglet** is a cross-platform windowing and multimedia library for Python, intended for developing games and other visually rich applications.
-It supports windowing, user interface event handling, game controllers and joysticks, OpenGL graphics, loading images and videos, and playing sounds and music.
+**pyglet** is a cross-platform Python multimedia library for building games and interactive applications.
+It provides hardware-accelerated GPU rendering, window management, input handling, sprites, text, images, and audio — all with zero external dependencies and a clean, Pythonic API.
 **pyglet** works on Windows, macOS and Linux.
+New in v3.0 is initial web support.

 Some of the features of pyglet are: